wvanbreukelen/PMicroProfile/experiments/05-ext4-splitfs-varmail/REPRODUCE.md

-## Analysize microarchitectural performance: Ext4-DAX <-> SplitFS varmail
+## Analyse microarchitectural performance: Ext4-DAX <-> SplitFS varmail

 ## Prerequisites
 - Working VM installation to extract traces, which included installing all dependencies and pmemtrace itself using install script (see Thesis Artifact for installation steps);